 To see how the hydrologic cycle works you can make your own little model of the earth in a terrarium.
 A terrarium is a little garden inside a clear, sealed plastic or glass container.
 A canning jar is a common glass container with a lid that might be easy to find at home.
 All of the supplies to go inside the terrarium to grow a plant or two can probably be found in your backyard or in your neighborhood.
 Small stones go in the bottom of the container.
 Then add a thick layer of soil.
 You can buy small plants at a garden center but you can also find some right in your yard.
 Look in shady areas for moss, it grows really well in a terrarium!

 - a Clear Plastic or Glass Container With a Lid

+After planting, add enough water just to moisten the soil.
+You don’t want to flood your garden.
+You don’t want standing water in the bottom of the container.
 When you poor water into your terrarium that is the beginning of the water cycle.
-You essentially have made it rain in your little glass world.
+You essentially have made it rain in your little glass world!
 When you set your terrarium in the sun the water inside the terrarium heats up and turns into water vapor in the air.
 This is called evaporation.
 When the water cools back down, it turns back into a liquid.
 You will see condensation – water droplets – sticking to the lid of your terrarium.
 If the drops get large enough, they will roll down the sides of the container or fall from the lid – rain!